Cartoonize images with Raspberry PI and OpenCV

 OpenCV Cartoonize Image Script

 You can also explore script content with cat or nano commands.
-Please find below script description.
+Please find below the script description.

-I’ll use a Colosseum image, adding more images during script explaination showing what single commands are making on file.
-My file will have “colosseum.jpeg” name and will be passed to script with following command:
+I’ll use a Colosseum image, adding more images during the script explanation showing what single commands are making on file.
+My file will have “colosseum.jpeg” name and will be passed to the script with the following command:

 python3 opencv_cartoonize.py colosseum.jpeg

-Required libraries are imported. sys libary will be used to get terminal arguments (which will include filename of image to cartoonize)
+Required libraries are imported. sys library will be used to get terminal arguments (which will include the filename of the image to cartoonize)

 import cv2